DrewLedge/3d-vulkan/README.md

 # My Vulkan Project

-To install and set up your Vulkan project, please follow these steps:
+Welcome to My Vulkan Project.
+This README provides instructions on how to set up the project on your local machine for testing purposes.

 ## Download Vulkan SDK

+The Vulkan SDK is required to build and run the project.
+To download it, follow these steps:

 1. Visit the official Vulkan SDK website: [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/).
 2. Choose the appropriate version for your operating system.